-With the introduction of the Metaverse, you might be thinking how much does brand really matter?
+Have you ever wondered, just how much does your brand matter?
 We’ll run you through some of the key benefits of building your brand.
+We’re talking more than just your logo here, it’s your vision, values culture, goals and visual identity all rolled into one.

 We know that building a brand is the long term play, not the instant sales spike that you get from a sales promotion, or a digital campaign.
 Combined with the fact that it can be much harder to measure, without those instant, tangible results, it can leave people wondering why they should bother with it?